Euphorbia maculata aka Spotted Spurge

 Spotted Spurge, Spotted Sandmat, Milk Purslane

-How to care for Spotted Spurge
+How difficult is it to take care of Spotted Spurge

 Caring for Spotted Spurge is a breeze, as it is highly adaptable and forgiving to minor neglect.